-(1) The laws and regulations of one Contracting Party governing entry into and departure from its territory of aircraft engaged in international air navigation or flights of such aircraft over that territory shall apply to the designated airline of the other Contracting Party.
+(1) The laws and regulations of one Contracting Party governing entry into and departure from its territory of aircraft engaged in international air navigation or flights of such aircraft over that territory shall apply to the designated airline or airlines of the other Contracting Party.

-(2) The laws and regulations of one Contracting Party governing entry into, sojourn in, and departure from its territory of passengers, crew, cargo or mail, such as formalities regarding entry, exit, emigration and immigration, as well as customs and sanitary measures shall apply to passengers, crew, cargo or mail carried by the aircraft of the designated airline of the other Contracting Party while they are within the said territory.
-(3) Each Contracting Party undertakes not to grant any preferences to its own airlines with regard to the designated airlines of the other Contracting Party in the application of the laws and regulations provided for by the present Article.
+(2) The laws and regulations of one Contracting Party governing entry into, sojourn in, and departure from its territory of passengers, crew, cargo or mail, such as formalities regarding entry, exit, emigration and immigration, as well as customs and sanitary measures shall apply to passengers, crew, cargo or mail carried by the aircraft of the designated airline or airlines of the other Contracting Party while they are within the said territory.

+(3) Each Contracting Party undertakes not to grant any preferences to its own airlines with regard to the designated airline or airlines of the other Contracting Party in the application of the laws and regulations provided for by the present Article.

-(4) When utilising the airports and other facilities offered by one Contracting Party, the designated airline of the other Contracting Party shall not have to pay fees higher than those which have to be paid by national aircraft operating on scheduled international services.
+(4) When utilising the airports and other facilities offered by one Contracting Party, the designated airline or airlines of the other Contracting Party shall not have to pay fees higher than those which have to be paid by foreign or national aircraft operating on scheduled international air services.

-(1) Certificates of airworthiness, certificates of competency and licences issued or rendered valid by one of the Contracting Parties shall, during the period of their validity, be recognised as valid by the other Contracting Party.
+(1) Certificates of airworthiness, certificates of competency and licences issued or rendered valid by one of the Contracting Parties shall, during the period of their validity be recognised as valid by the other Contracting Party.

-(2) Each Contracting Party reserves its rights, however, not to recognise as valid, for the purpose of flights over its own territory, certificates of competency and licences granted to its own nationals or rendered valid for them by the other Contracting Party or by any other State.
+(2) Each Contracting Party reserves its rights, however, not to recognise as valid, for the purpose of flights in its own territory, certificates of competency and licences granted to its own nationals or rendered valid for them by the other Contracting Party or by any other State.

-(1) There shall be fair and equal opportunity for the airlines of both Contracting Parties to operate the agreed services on the specified routes between their respective territories.
+(1) There shall be fair and equal opportunity for the designated airlines of both Contracting Parties to operate the agreed services on the specified routes between their respective territories.

-(2) In operating the agreed services, the airlines of each Contracting Party shall take into account the interest of the airlines of the other Contracting Party so as not to affect unduly the services which the latter provides on the whole or part of the same routes.
+(2) In operating the agreed services, the designated airline or airlines of each Contracting Party shall take into account the interests of the designated airline or airlines of the other Contracting Party so as not to affect unduly the services which the latter provides on the whole or part of the same routes.